 - Is your business just starting out?
 If your business is new, you’re going to need an account to transfer your funds to.
 It will also show financial strength as your business grows.

 - Is your business a charity or not-for-profit organization?
 If you’re looking for a business account for a charity or a nonprofit organization, then you may be able to get a lower fee structure or a no-fee business savings account.
 Many banks have special products specifically for nonprofit organizations.

 - How large or small is your business?
 Business savings accounts may require a minimum balance to earn a higher interest rate or may be able to be operated fee free if a minimum balance is maintained.

-- Determine the core purpose of your business account.
+- What is the core purpose of your business account?
 This will help you determine the features you need in order to compare options.
 A high interest savings account can help your profits continue to grow while your business continues earning and operating.
 It also allows you to plan for the future.
 However, for regular deposits and everyday use, you’ll need a chequing account with easy access.

-- Decide if you need in-person service.
-The highest interest business savings accounts are often accessed through online banks due to the low overhead those banks have and the subsequent ability to pay out more interest income to account holders.
+- Do you need in-person service?
+The highest interest business savings accounts are often accessed through digital and online banks due to the low overhead those banks have and the subsequent ability to pay out more interest income to account holders.
 But if you need or prefer to access in-person banking services, there are competitive accounts at banks with branches around the country.

-- Determine which account features you’ll need.
+- Which account features do you need?
 Consider whether or not you want to link your business’s savings and chequing accounts or if you’re likely to make certain types of transactions more frequently than others (withdrawals, transfers, cheque deposits etc.) Some banks focus on start-ups and small businesses, while others offer features that help big businesses manage their finances.
+Do you need cross-border or international banking options?
 Shop around and get familiar with what different banks have to offer.